I learned something last Friday night! I’ll tell you more about that in a bit.

 I have really gotten enthused a lot lately about the LCHF (Low Carb High Fat) Diet (same as Keto), and I have particularly gotten very enthused about IF (Intermittent Fasting).
 Because I have been so enthused about it, I have been watching a lot of videos on YouTube on this topic.
 Many of the videos I have been watching are done by doctors, but some are by “regular” people who are living the LCHF/Keto lifestyle.

 On one video that I watched last week, it was done by a Doctor named Dr. Hyman.
-Dr. Hyman has a lot of good information, and in one of his videos he mentioned that it was a good idea to eat some carbs from time to time during your eating window from fasting.
-The reasons that he gave for this were mostly along the lines that it was a good “wake up call” for your body.
+Dr. Hyman has a lot of good information, and in one of his videos, he mentioned that it was a good idea to eat some carbs from time to time during your eating window from fasting.
+The reasons that he gave for this were mostly along the lines that it was a good “wake-up call” for your body.
 By eating carbs, which your body is expecting to get, you are giving your body a little of what it is used to burning for fuel and telling your body that you are not in an emergency situation, food is available, and there is no need to panic.
-You are telling your body that it is OK for it to keep burning your stored fat, because food is coming from time to time.
+You are telling your body that it is OK for it to keep burning your stored fat because the food is coming from time to time.

 So, I decided to eat a bit more carbs for dinner on Friday night.
 I only eat dinner, no other meals, so that is the time to do it.
 On a normal day, I eat 5 to 10 grams of carbs per day.
 On last Friday, I ate my normal 10 carbs or so, plus I ate a salad wrapped with a flour tortilla.
 The tortilla contained 22 grams of carbs, so in all, I ate about 32 grams of carbs for the day.
 Still quite low, but also significantly more than I was used to eating.